 - There are baby clothes and equipment that can make cuddling, lifting, carrying and other baby-care tasks easier.
 Contact Through the Looking Glass to learn more.

-- For tools to help you drive, cook, communicate and do many other things, contact ABLEDATA or Arizona Technology Access.
+- For tools to help you drive, cook, communicate and do many other things, contact Arizona Technology Access.

 - Look for child care that is accessible so you can visit.
 Make sure the staff talk with you directly or through an interpreter, not through your child.
 See the child care pages of this guide to learn more about good child care.